agustin-carnevale/agustin-carnevale/README.md

 ### Hi there 👋
 ### I am Agustin from Buenos Aires, Argentina 🇦🇷

-- I’m currently learning about Microservices, Microfrontends, Systems Design and Crypto.
+- I’m currently learning about Microservices, Microfrontends, Systems Design and Blockchain.
 - I’m looking to collaborate on Flutter, React/Node, and Crypto/Fintech projects.

 - 📫 How to reach me: agustinc.jobs@gmail.com